awsdocs/aws-doc-sdk-examples/javav2/README.rst

-This will build a JAR file.
-For example, if you execute this command from the S3 directory, you will find a JAR file named **S3J2Project-1.0-SNAPSHOT.jar** in the target folder.
+For example, if you execute this command from the S3 directory, you will find a JAR file named **S3J2Project-1.0-SNAPSHOT.jar** in the **target** folder.

 or, if you have ``make``, you can simply type::